 If you want to take a tax loss on a security, even an ETF, you may be able to do so and still avoid the wash-sale rule by either buying an ETF in the same sector as the stock you sold, or buying another ETF from a different company that covers the same market sector or the same index as the ETF you sold.

-The IRS defines a substantially similar security as buying the same security, or buying a security that is convertible to the security, such as a call, or a convertible preferred stock or bond.
-So, a preferred stock is different from the common stock of the same company, but only if it cannot be converted to the common stock.
-So buying a different ETF that covers the same sector would avoid the wash sale rule, because the ETF is not a substantially similar security as the previous one, and it is not convertible to it.
-Likewise, you should be able to sell an ETF to take a tax loss, then buy a different ETF based on the same index, because the one ETF is not convertible to the other, even though they are both based on the same index.
+The IRS defines a substantially similar security as buying the same security, or buying a security convertible to the security, such as a call, or a convertible preferred stock or bond.
+So, a preferred stock is different from the common stock of the same company only if it cannot be converted to the common stock.
+So buying a different ETF that covers the same sector would avoid the wash sale rule, because the ETF is not the same security as the previous one, and it is not convertible to it.
+Likewise, if you want to sell an ETF to take a tax loss, buy a different ETF based on the same index, because the one ETF is not convertible to the other, even though they are both based on the same index.
 Ergo, in this scenario, losses can be deducted on the sold ETF.